 Things change.
 There is a slow decline in the numbers of Protestants and in the village itself.
 Poland suffers the partitions by Austria, Prussia and Russia.
 There are Uprisings and revolts against the foreign powers.
 According to the Polish gazetteer, Słownik Geograficzny Królestwa Polskiego i Innych Krajów Słowianskich, there are 12 houses and 130 inhabitants in Wielkanoc in 1827.

 Another change.
 The new owner of Wielkanoc is a Jakubowski, a Catholic who marries the Lutheran daughter of the previous owners of the village.
 The last Protestants move out.
 Those that remain convert to Catholicism and the village is once again Catholic.

-What does a small, ancient 600 year old village with a name like Easter do at Easter time?
+What does a small, ancient 600 year old village with an illustrious name like Easter do at Easter time?
 They do what their Catholic ancestors have always done.